 The Board of Selectmen meets on the first and third Monday of each month.
 The Legislative Council meets on the first and third Wednesday of each month.
 The Board of Finance meets the second Monday and fourth Thursday of each month.
 The Town Meeting is called as needed.

-Copies of the Charter are available in the Office of the Town Clerk at 3 Primrose Street and on this website.
+Printed Copies of the Charter are available in the Office of the Town Clerk at 3 Primrose Street.

 The Borough of Newtown